 How much should I use?

 Your doctor will work out the amount of aciclovir cream (the dose) that is right for your child.
-This is usually a small amount spread directly onto the cold sore (see below).
+The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.